fivera/magn-html5-drag-and-drop-media-uploader/readme.txt

 Wish list:

 1. Change file name on the fly.
-2. Improve ALT and filename management.
+2. Add SEO features, improve image attributes and support filename management.
 3. Integratation with CDN plugins (currently not supported).
 4. Finish the progress bar display.